 Will I be asleep when sedated?

 Different sedative types have different effects, and you may fall asleep depending upon the conscious sedation used.
 It also depends upon the level of sedation.
 Moreover, it’s also important to note that every person is unique, and a sedative may work a little differently on different people.
 You might be able to respond to people and verbal cues, but you won’t remember much about it.
-Our dentists at Bellevue Wa determine the type of sedation most suitable for each individual based on:
+Our dentists determine the type of sedation most suitable for each individual based on:

 - The outpatient’s preference